Oregon Scholarships

 Applicants must be a resident of Oregon who is attending or will attend a licensed school of barbering, hair design, cosmetology or manicure in Oregon that participates in Federal Title IV financial aid programs.
 Candidates must enroll full-time in a program which is at least nine months long or 900 clock hours.
 The deadline to apply is February 1st.
 More details here.

-This is for up to $5,000.
+Finley Academic Excellence Scholarship is for up to $5,000.
 This is given to resident freshmen students who will be attending the Corvallis or Bend campuses.
 Award recipients typically have an unweighted high school GPA of 3.40 or higher.
-The deadline to apply is February 1st.
+No deadline specified.
+Priority consideration is given to students who submit their application for admission on or before February 1st; students who apply after February 1st will be considered on a funds-available basis.
 Read more here.

 March

-This is only open to Oregon high school seniors and college students who live in Multnomah county in Portland.
+Hearthstone Housing Foundation Scholarship Fund is only open to Oregon high school seniors and college students who live in Multnomah county in Portland.
 Students must hail from a low-income household, be 15-25 years old, and possess a GPA of 3.0 or higher.
 The deadline is March 31st.
-See link for more information.
+More information here.

 April

 The Sister Adele Scholarship encourages and provides individuals of farmworker families that live in Oregon the opportunity to further their academic or technical education.
 Awards range from $1,500-$5,000 per scholarship winner.
-Deadline is April 1st.
-Read more here.
+The deadline is April 1st.
+Learn more here..

-This is for $3,000.
+Teresa Roth Memorial Scholarship is for $1,000.
 This award is given to a senior girl who has been involved in Silverton High School athletics, has had academic success, and will be attending Oregon State University for her freshman year.
-The deadline is April 2nd.
+The deadline is April 8th by 3:30pm.
 Learn more here.

-This is for graduating seniors who reside in Oregon.
-This award is up to $1000 and the application deadline is April 1st.
-Read more here.
+Beth Davisson Memorial Scholarship is for graduating seniors who reside in Oregon.
+This award is up to $1000 and April 1st by 4:00pm.
+Learn more here..

-This is for applicants working towards earning a standard or modified diploma from Silverton High School.
-The amount ranges from $200 to $400 and the deadline to apply is April 30th.
+Frothy Fox Scholarship is for applicants working towards earning a standard or modified diploma from Silverton High School.
+The amount ranges from $200 to $400.
+The deadline to apply is April 30th of their senior year.
 More info here.

-is offered to a junior or senior college student majoring in horticulture, landscape architecture or landscape construction who also graduated from an Oregon high school.
+The OAN Emerald Empire Chapter Award is offered to a junior or senior college student majoring in horticulture, landscape architecture or landscape construction who also graduated from an Oregon high school.
 Preference will be given to a student from the Emerald Empire (Eugene) area.
-Deadline is April 15th.
-Read more here.
+The deadline is April 15th.
+More info here.

 May

-This ranges from $250 to $1,000.
+SHS Business Management CTE Scholarship ranges from $250 to $1,000.
 To be eligible, applicants must show involvement with the Business Management CTE program at Silverton High School by earning a minimum of 3 credits within the program of study.
 They must also have plans to pursue a Business-related profession at a community college, university, technical, or trade school and maintain a 3.0 GPA.
-The deadline is May 1st.
+The deadline is May 2nd by 3:30pm.
 Learn more here.

-This is for $500 and is awarded to one or more graduating high school seniors with an interest in America History who are planning to attend an Oregon Community College, and who will be enrolled in a history course during the coming academic year.
+Justin Little Memorial Scholarship is for $500 and is awarded to one or more graduating high school seniors with an interest in America History who are planning to attend an Oregon Community College, and who will be enrolled in a history course during the coming academic year.
 Applicants must submit an essay and a Letter of Recommendation from a history teacher.
-The deadline is May 7th.
+The deadline is May 16th.
 More information here.

 June